The Importance of Blur as an Image Augmentation Technique

 Deliberately introducing imperfections into our datasets is essential to making our machine learning models more resilient to the harsh realities they'll encounter in real world situations.

-Degrading image quality is exactly the type of task that can be completed in post processing – without the headache of collecting more data and needing to label it.
+Degrading image quality is exactly the type of task that can be completed in post processing, without the headache of collecting more data and needing to label it.

-The Impact of Blur
+The Impact of Blur in Images

 Many types of imperfection can make their way into an image: blur, poor contrast, noise, JPEG compression, and more.
 Of these, blurring is among the most detrimental.